 Depending on who you asked, STP were either the scene's pre-eminent hitmakers or a commercialized answer to legitimate grunge.
 In a 1994 Rolling Stone poll, readers voted them Best New Band while the magazine's staff voted them Worst New Band.

 But Stone Temple Pilots quickly moved away from the sound that brought them to the masses and forged their own – one that fused jangle-pop and psychedelia with massive hooks and precise song craft.
 Although Weiland's personal battles often led to a constant sense that the band could implode at any minute (and it often did), it all added to the band's mystique – until, of course, they permanently separated in 2013.
 They attempted to move on with Chester Bennington of Linkin Park, but they parted ways shortly before Weiland's death in late-2015.

-Their off-stage issues tend to overshadow the body of work they've produced, so let's remember the music they created.
-Click above to begin.
+Their off-stage issues tend to overshadow the body of work they've produced, so let's remember the music they created below.